 FOcused on bigger goals

-Relic has now successfully established 46 beach cleanup stations at a variety of beach access points ranging from Port-Jefferson to Southold on the North Shore and Smith-Point to the Town of East Hampton on the South Shore.
+Relic has now successfully established over 80 beach cleanup stations at a variety of beach access points ranging from Northport to Orient on the North Shore and Brookhaven to Montauk on the South Shore.
 Through direct volunteer work and the donation of clothing proceeds, relic has helped in the growing and reseeding of over 2 million oysters back into The Moriches Bay.

 Relic strives to continue growing its mission of artistically bridging the gap between those interested in preserving our marine ecosystems and the boots on the ground making the positive change.
 With your help, we believe we can make the changes needed to keep our coastlines clean and usable for future generations.